hadmacker/asd_notes/README.md

   * A well-researched chronological history of Autism's key researchers and influencers, and changes in the label over time.
   * Trigger Warning: Addresses difficult topics related to the history of autism including eugenics, mercy killing, institutionalization, morally reprehensible research
 * [Dragonfly: A daughter's emergence from autism, Lori Ashley Taylor](https://www.amazon.com/Dragonfly-Daughters-Emergence-Practical-Parents-ebook/dp/B072NJM8Q5)
-  * Written by a parent with an autistic child from the perspective of her role as an educator, with practical insights.
+  * Written by a parent with an autistic child from the perspective of her role as an educator, with practical insights focused around education and accomodations at school.
+  * :star: Highly recommended.
 * [I have been buried under years of dust, Valerie Gilpeer & Emily Grodin](https://www.amazon.ca/Have-Been-Buried-Under-Years/dp/0062984349)
   * A powerful book on advocating for education, IEP insights, and finding success using controversial techniques for communication.
   * :star: Highly recommended.